sideye/conspicuous_consumption/log.md

 - Determine accuracy of current gender classifier more confidently by using pandas + Jupyter.
 - Use pandas + Jupyter to clean out the error file and then rescrape the error'ed out shortcodes.
 - Look into scraping more likes

+## 7/8

+Completed
+- Grouped all errors by club.
+All error'ed out shortcodes grouped can be found in the `Jul5Outputs/errors` directory.
+You can find the script that did  this in the file called `Jul5OutputsCleaning.ipynb`.
+- Began scraping the 5153 error'ed out shortcodes on Azure.
+Should take ~8-10 hours to complete.
+	- There are still quite a few shortcodes that are erroring, so I'll just rescrape again the ones that error out.

+Next Steps
+- Determine accuracy of current gender classifier more confidently by using pandas + Jupyter.
+- Look into scraping more likes